-“We did a study at University of Colorado Hospital (which shares a campus with Children’s Colorado) and at Memorial Hospital in Colorado Springs, which sits at about 6,500 feet, and proved that, yes, it could work,” says Dr. Rausch.
+“We did a study at University of Colorado Hospital and at Memorial Hospital in Colorado Springs, which sits at about 6,500 feet, and proved that, yes, it could work,” says Dr. Rausch.
 “Once we proved that, we partnered with the American Heart Association to pass legislation saying that every baby born in Colorado below 7,000 feet should get a pulse-ox test.”
-The law passed in May of 2015.
+The law passed in May 2015.

 How the pulse-ox test saved Sara’s life